Avoid these common mistakes on the Common App!

 Don’t be undecided in the Future Plans section even if you are.
 Your plans can change, but you need to have some specifics that make sense according to your academic and extracurricular interests.
 Otherwise you’ll appear as if you just don’t care.

 Watch your behavior online and off.
-Every year, some students have their acceptances rescinded due to online comments.
+Every year, some students have their acceptances rescinded due to online comments (admissions officers often check).
 Make sure your email address is professional and not silly.
-You never know who in your circle of connections might be an alum or have a connection to the school where you’re applying.
 Avoid sensitive topics, degrading others, retweeting conflict-raising opinions, or anything else that might raise a red flag in the admissions office.

 Not every college uses the Common App so don’t forget to apply directly to the other colleges on your list.
 Double-check for each college that you’ve completed your profile and any additional information required on the school’s admissions website.